vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 works.
 600 A. D-900 A.D-Most of the smrtis such as those of Parasara,

-Saṅkha, Devala and some of the Purāṇas such as Agni, Garuda.
+Saṅkha, Devala and some of the Purāṇas such as Agni, Garuḍa.
 788 A. D.-820 A. D.Saṅkarācārya, the great Advaita philosopher 800 A. D.-850 A D--Viśvarūpa, the commentator of Yājñavalkya

 smrti 825 A D-900 A. D--Medhātıthi, a commentator of Manusmrti 966 A. D.-Utpala coinposed his commentary on the Brhajjātaka of